Dick Best

-He coached the England national team.
-England won 13 and lost two of the 17 games played when Best was their coach.
+He coached the England national team from after their defeat in the Rugby World Cup Final in 1991 until August 1994.
+England won 13 and lost four (two by a single point) of the 17 games played when Best was their coach.
+This included winning the Grand Slam in 1992.
+He also coached the England A and Sevens teams.

 He was a coach on the 1993 British Lions tour to New Zealand.